-In my I described the wiring of the inlet for easy connection of a backup power.
-Here is a list of the parts in my battery backup system. inlet_with_cord
+In my previous post I described the wiring of the inlet for easy connection of a backup power.
+Here is a list of the parts in my battery backup system.

 MIDLITE 4642-W recessed power inlet with NEMA 5-15P plug (see image to the right).
 It comes with a narrow box, so that a regular extension cord will not fit inside.
 I had to get a NEMA 5-15 extension cord for this inlet.